AzizbekMuminoff/SalutSpeechPythonLib/README.md

     response = salut_speech.recognize_speech("path/to/your/audio/file.mp3")

-Documentation

-For detailed API usage and parameters, see the SalutSpeech API Documentation.
+### For detailed API usage and parameters, see the SalutSpeech API Documentation.
-Contributing

-Contributions are welcome!
-Please fork the repository, apply your changes, and submit a pull request.
-License

-This project is under the MIT License.
-For more details, see the LICENSE file.